shiruken/hackintosh/README.md

 ### Map USB Ports

 Apple's USB driver implementation restricts macOS to only 15 HS/SS ports.
 During the installation process, we utilized RehabMan's [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext and USB port limit kext patches to `com.apple.iokit.IOUSBHostFamily` and `com.apple.driver.usb.AppleUSBXHCI` to circumvent this restriction.
-While useful during installation, it is generally recommended that these workarounds be removed in favor of a custom SSDT and injector kext for the final system configuration to avoid buffer overruns and sleep/wake issues.
+While useful during installation, it is generally recommended that these workarounds be removed in favor of a custom SSDT or injector kext for the final system configuration to avoid buffer overruns and sleep/wake issues.
 In order to map out the custom port injection for system, we will be using corpnewt's [USBMap](https://github.com/corpnewt/USBMap) Python script and following along with the process described in [Carl Mercier's YouTube video](https://www.youtube.com/watch?v=j3V7szXZZTc).
-If you have the same motherboard (Gigabyte Z390 AORUS PRO WIFI) and want the same USB port mapping I utilize, you can download my SSDT and injector kext and skip to Step X.
+If you have the Gigabyte Z390 AORUS PRO WIFI motherboard and want the same USB port mapping I utilize, you can download my [`USBMap.kext`](EFI/CLOVER/kexts/Other/USBMap.kext), [`SSDT-USBX.aml`](EFI/CLOVER/ACPI/patched/SSDT-USBX.aml), and [`SSDT-USBX.dsl`](EFI/CLOVER/ACPI/patched/SSDT-USBX.dsl) and skip to Step 5.

 1. Add the following two patches to the ACPI Clover configuration on the EFI partition of `Macintosh SSD` and reboot

     ![EHC1 and EHC2 patches](Screenshots/Post_USBMap_ACPI.png)

-2. Open Terminal and run the following commands to clone the USBMap repository and run the script:
+2. Open Terminal and run the following commands to download and execute the USBMap script:
     ```
     git clone https://github.com/corpnewt/USBMap
     cd USBMap
     chmod +x USBMap.command
     ./USBMap.command
     ```
-3. Press `d` then `[enter]` to begin discovering ports
-4. Using a USB flash drive, systematically test each external USB port to identify the ID.
-The images below summarize the port mapping for my system:
+3. Press `d` then `[enter]` to begin the port discovery process.
+Using a USB device (e.g. flash drive), systematically test each external USB port to identify its corresponding ID.
+The complete USB port layout for the Gigabyte Z390 AORUS PRO WIFI motherboard is detailed in the image below.
+Once the desired ports have been identified, press `q` then `[enter]` to return to the main menu.

     ![USB Port Mapping](Screenshots/Post_USBMap_Schematic.png)

+4. Press `p` then `[enter]` to begin creating the custom port mapping kext
+    1. Press `a` then `[enter]` to enable all ports
+    2. Using the list of identified ports, enter the numbers of the ports you want to **disable**
+        * No more than 15 XHC ports can be enabled
+        * `2,3,4,9,11,12,14,15,16,18,25` → `HS02,HS03,HS04,HS09,HS11,HS12,HS14,USR1,USR2,SS02,SS09`
+        * The enabled ports are red and the disabled ports are gray in the image above
+    3. Press `k` then `[enter]` to build the custom USBMap.kext file
+    4. Allow the program to move the files to your EFI partition or copy them manually:
+        * `USBMap.kext` → `EFI/CLOVER/kexts/Other/`
+        * `SSDT-USBX.aml` → `EFI/CLOVER/ACPI/patched/`
+        * `SSDT-USBX.dsl` → `EFI/CLOVER/ACPI/patched/`

-1. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
+5. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
     * ACPI
-      * Remove the `change EHC1 to EH01` patch
-      * Remove the `change EHC2 to EH02` patch
+      * Remove the `change EHC2 to EH02` patch (not present on this system)
     * Kernel and Kext Patches
       * Remove the `com.apple.iokit.IOUSBHostFamily` patch
       * Remove the `com.apple.driver.usb.AppleUSBXHCI` patch
-2. Delete the `USBInjectAll.kext` from `EFI/CLOVER/kexts/Other/` on the EFI partition of `Macintosh SSD`
+6. Delete the `USBInjectAll.kext` from `EFI/CLOVER/kexts/Other/` on the EFI partition of `Macintosh SSD`
+7. You should now have fully custom-mapped USB ports on your system!
+Use the USBMap script after a reboot to verify the correct ports are enabled.

 ### Enable the Graphics Card